Red fox: Distribution

-Red foxes have been exceedingly successful in colonising built-up environments, especially lower-density suburbs, although many have also been sighted in dense urban areas far from the countryside.
+Red foxes have been extremely successful in colonising built-up environments, especially lower-density suburbs, although many have also been sighted in dense urban areas far from the countryside.
 Throughout the 20th century, they have established themselves in many Australian, European, Japanese and North American cities.
 The species first colonised British cities during the 1930s, entering Bristol and London during the 1940s, and later established themselves in Cambridge and Norwich.
 In Ireland, they are now common in suburban Dublin.
 In Australia, red foxes were recorded in Melbourne as early as the 1930s, while in Zurich, Switzerland, they only started appearing in the 1980s.

 Urban red foxes are most common in residential suburbs consisting of privately owned, low-density housing.
 They are rare in areas where industry, commerce or council-rented houses predominate.
 In these latter areas, the distribution is of a lower average density because they rely less on human resources; the home range of these foxes average from 80–90 ha, whereas those in more residential areas average from 25–40 ha.

 In 2006, it was estimated that there were 10,000 red foxes in London.
 City-dwelling red foxes may have the potential to consistently grow larger than their rural counterparts as a result of abundant scraps and a relative lack of predators.
 In cities, red foxes may scavenge food from litter bins and bin bags, although much of their diet is similar to rural red foxes.

 Behaviour

 Urban red foxes are most active at dusk and dawn, doing most of their hunting and scavenging at these times.
 It is uncommon to spot them during the day, but they can be caught sunbathing on roofs of houses or sheds.
 Urban red foxes will often make their homes in hidden and undisturbed spots in urban areas as well as on the edges of a city, visiting at night for sustenance.
 They sleep at night in dens.

 While urban red foxes will scavenge successfully in the city (and the red foxes tend to eat anything that humans eat) some urban residents will deliberately leave food out for the animals, finding them endearing.
 Doing this regularly can attract urban red foxes to one's home; they can become accustomed to human presence, warming up to their providers by allowing themselves to be approached and in some cases even played with, particularly young kits.